Hi. How can we help?

 Adding products and inventory

-Setting up your product catalog is a key step to ensuring the success of your store.
-This is a collection of all the products available in your store(s) and where you record essential product information such as product names, pricing, supply costs, variations, and inventory.
-A well-set-up product catalog makes for an efficient sales process, accurate reporting, and better inventory management.
+Setting up your product catalog is a key step in ensuring the success of your business.
+Your catalog is a collection of all the products available in your store, and it’s where you’ll record essential information like product names, pricing, supplier costs, variations, and inventory.
+A well-organized product catalog ensures an efficient sales process, accurate reporting, and reliable inventory tracking.

 Understanding product types